Now placing students for the August start Places limited by mentor availability Apply now

 Will this help with UCAS or university applications?

-It should — but indirectly.
+It can, when the student has genuinely done the work.
 The project gives the student something specific and intellectually honest to discuss in personal statements and interviews.
-We do not provide admissions consulting, and we do not guarantee outcomes.
-The mechanism is: a student who has done serious academic work in their field is genuinely better prepared for university applications — and for university itself.
+The mechanism is simple: a student who has done serious academic work in their field is better prepared to explain their interests and readiness.

 Can counsellors refer students?